-Prior to the commencement of development occurring on-site, the landowner shall be responsible for preparing and submitting to the Council for its approval a Management Plan for the water races and their margins.
-The Management Plan will set out the on-going care and protection of the water races and their margins, including the xi Buildings within Activity Area 8c
+Prior to the commencement of development occurring on-site, the landowner shall be responsible for preparing and submitting to the Council for its approval a Management Plan for the water races and their margins and the chaff storage platform.
+The Management Plan will set out the on-going care and protection of the water races and their margins, including fencing and the planting of the downhill side of the water races in Chionochloa ecosystem species, having regard to the management recommendations set out in the report Mount Cardrona Station Addendum November 2016 (Arch Hill Heritage Report No. 165).